typst/svg2pdf/tests/README.md

 not available as a library that can be linked to a program, we can't really test this.
 Because of this, the next best option was chosen: `pdfium`, which is the library that powers the PDF viewer in Chrome.
-In order to run the tests, you will have to get a copy of the [pdfium library](https://github.com/bblanchon/pdfium-binaries/releases) for your operating system and put it into the "pdfium_lib" folder.
+In order to run the tests, you will have to get a copy of the [pdfium library](https://github.com/bblanchon/pdfium-binaries/releases) for your operating system and put it into the "pdfium" folder.
 For full reproducibility, use [this version](https://github.com/bblanchon/pdfium-binaries/releases/tag/chromium%2F5880), which is the one the CI uses.